webdestroya/magic8ball/README.md

     yourCallbackName({"answer":"Outlook not so good"})

+## Google Analytics

+If you specify the `GA_ACCOUNT` environment variable with your Google Analytics account ID, then stats tracking will be loaded.

 ## License

 There is no license at all for this.
 Do what you want, as you please.